trojal/mh-jobworker/DESIGN.md

 11. **Resource Allocation**
 - Current: Start process then add it to cgroup
-- Future: Use clone3 to start the process in a cgroup hierarchy
+- Future: Use clone3 to start the process in a cgroup hierarchy, to ensure process is always in cgroup

 12. **Cgroups Library**
 - Current: No shared code used